-Our typical clients have objectives related to increasing well-being of people and / or enabling sustainable consumption and protecting environment.
+Our typical clients have objectives related to increasing the well-being of people and/or contributing to their development.
 We can help you to:

 We have successfully worked with diverse types of organisations:

-- public sector institutions (e.g. Estonian Ministry of Social Affairs, Ministry of the Interior);
+- public sector institutions (e.g. the Estonian Ministry of Social Affairs, the Estonian Ministry of the Interior);

 - municipalities (City of Tallinn);

-- social enterprises (e.g. Estonian Environmental Law Center);
+- social enterprises (e.g. the Estonian Environmental Law Center);